Where does bonsai come from?

 1650 after Christ

-At this time, Japan developed its own bonsai culture, which was initially reserved for the nobility and clergy.
+At this time, Japan developed its own bonsai culture, which was initially reserved for the nobility and the clergy.
 An imperial decree forbade non-noble people to keep bonsai under penalty of death.

 1651-1663 after Christ